North & South (New Zealand magazine): History and profile

+Lange v Atkinson

 In 1995, North & South published an article by Joe Atkinson in which he called ex-Prime Minister David Lange lazy.
 Lange objected to this and other criticisms in the article, and sued Atkinson and the publishers for defamation.
 The subsequent case ran for five years, and resulted in the media being able to use a defence of qualified privilege when reporting on politicians.
 This was a ground-breaking extension of press freedom, which was subsequently subsumed in a more general defence of public interest communication.

-Controversy
+Coddington article controversy

-In November 2006, Deborah Coddington wrote a cover article, "Asian Angst", questioning immigration and referencing the high profile of "Asian" crime, talking of a "gathering crime tide" and an "Asian menace".
+In November 2006, Deborah Coddington wrote a cover article "Asian angst", questioning immigration and referencing the high profile of "Asian" crime, talking of a "gathering crime tide" and an "Asian menace".
 Coddington's article attempted to justify this language by pointing to a 53% increase in police arrest figures for "Asians" over the last 10 years.
 However, she neglected to mention that the corresponding overall "Asian" population had increased by more than 100% in that time and that the arrest rate among that "Asian" population (which was already very low compared to the general population) had halved.
 A member of the general population was now four times more likely to be arrested than an "Asian".
 Outraged reaction swiftly followed, and formal complaints to New Zealand Press Council came from the Asia New Zealand Foundation, the head of Journalism at Massey University and a consortium of mostly academics, journalists and ethnic Asian community leaders led by Tze Ming Mok.

 The following month, the New Zealand Press Council condemned Coddington's article and ordered North & South to print an apology.
 The Press Council found the language of the article "misleading" and "emotionally loaded".
 The Council stated that even though journalists are "entitled to take a strong position on issues they address ... that does not legitimise gratuitous emphasis on dehumanising racial stereotypes and fear-mongering and, of course, the need for accuracy always remains".
 Coddington called the New Zealand Press Council's decision "pathetic".